ENGLIT 217-4001 Mythology

 Mode: In person

 Methods of Literary Studies is an introductory course designed to prepare students for the critical reading and writing skills required for upper-division literature classes.
-In this class we will read and discuss examples from the major genres of literature – poetry, fiction, and drama – as we explore the concepts and terminology that literary critics and scholars use to study and analyze them.
+We will read and discuss examples from the major genres of literature – poetry, fiction, and drama – as we explore concepts and terminology that literary critics and scholars use to study and analyze them.
 Along the way, students will practice and refine their skills in writing about literature within the field of literary studies.
-This course will also provide an initial introduction to more advanced theories of reading and literary analysis.
-In short, this course is designed to sharpen the skills of reading, analyzing, and writing about literature and help students lay a foundation for success in subsequent ENGLIT courses.
+Students will also get an initial introduction to more advanced theories of reading and literary analysis.
+In short, this course is designed to sharpen the skills of reading, analyzing, and writing about literature and to help students build a foundation for success in subsequent ENGLIT courses.

 ENGLIT 275—002 Methods of Literary Studies